housing advice

 I’m locked out

-Out of office hours you will need to contact Security (see above) if you have been locked out of your room, as security have master keys which will let them you into your room.
+Outside of these hours, you will need to contact Security (see above) if you have been locked out of your room, as security have master keys which will let them you into your room.

 Back to top